UNCLASSIFIED (U)

 b.
 The data center manager, system manager, and ISSO must ensure that magnetic storage media used on classified AISs is not removed from U.S. Government-controlled premises for any reason, including maintenance, credit, or sale.
 Media which has been used on a classified AIS may not be returned to the vendor for credit.
 Such media may only be used on another AIS authorized to process classified information.

 c.
 Abroad, the data center manager and the system manager must forward all damaged classified hard magnetic media (fixed disks, disk cartridges, or disk packs) to the deputy chief information officer for Operations / chief technology officer (IRM/OPS), for disposition.
-Domestically, the data center manager and the system manager must forward all damaged classified hard magnetic media (fixed disks, disk cartridges, or disk packs) to IRM/OPS, for disposition.
+Domestically, the data center manager and the system manager must forward all damaged classified hard magnetic media (fixed disks, disk cartridges, or disk packs) to DT/OPS, for disposition.
 See 12 FAM 637 for additional information.

 d.
 The data center manager and the system manager must destroy soft types of damaged, obsolete, or excess classified magnetic media (i.e., diskettes and tapes) by burning or disintegration.